 Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of a major disaster for the State of Georgia (FEMA-4284-DR), dated October 8, 2016, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Georgia (FEMA-4294-DR), dated January 25, 2017, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated Start Printed Page 73122October 8, 2016, the President issued a major disaster declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+Notice is hereby given that, in a letter dated January 25, 2017, the President issued a major disaster declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”), as follows:

-I have determined that the damage in certain areas of the State of Georgia resulting from Hurricane Matthew beginning on October 4, 2016, and continuing, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Georgia resulting from severe storms, tornadoes, and straight-line winds on January 2, 2017, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of Georgia.